 Your Parent PLUS loan denial options don’t end there.
 Next up, you could consider having someone else endorse the Parent PLUS loan.
 An endorser is essentially a cosigner without an adverse credit history.

 In the event that you are unable to repay the loan, the endorser would be responsible.
 The endorser can be anyone with a non-adverse credit history except for the student for whom the loans are borrowed.

 An endorser must complete an addendum online.
 In order to sign on as an endorser, they’ll need their own FSA ID.

 They should expect to be asked for personal information and two personal references.
-Upon approval of the endorser, you’ll still need to complete PLUS Credit Counseling .
+Upon approval of the endorser, you would still need to complete PLUS Credit Counseling .

 Your Child May Qualify for More Aid

-If your Parent PLUS loan is rejected, your child may qualify for more federal student aid.
+If your Parent PLUS loan is rejected, there is a chance that your child may qualify for more federal student aid.
 To go this route, your child would contact their school’s financial aid office to see what can be done given that their parental contribution is now reduced.